Proprietary Dock Connector (Nintendo Switch)

 SNES Controller Port

 Super Nintendo Entertainment System proprietary 7-pin controller port.
 Accepts SNES controllers, multitaps, and compatible accessories.
+This is a legacy connector specific to its console generation — no modern equivalent exists.

 SNES Expansion Port

 Super Nintendo 28-pin expansion port on the bottom of the console.
 Originally intended for an unreleased modem and CD-ROM add-on.
+This is a legacy connector specific to its console generation — no modern equivalent exists.

 Thunderbolt 3 (USB-C)